Build static websites using ReactJS and ConstexprJS

 How does ConstexprJS compare to Next.js, Qwik.js, ...?

-- ConstexprJS is not bound to a web development framework like ReactJS.
+• ConstexprJS isn't bound to a web development framework like ReactJS.
 It's just a tool for evaluating javascript in a website ahead of time.
 Nothing is stopping you from using jquery, vanilla javascript, or anything else with it.

 See pages tagged with constexprjs for more guides.